dcSpark/milkomeda-documentation/docs/cardano/wrapped-smart-contracts/for_users.md

 **Wrapped Smart Contracts (WSC)** leverage the concept of account abstraction to enhance the user experience when interacting with Layer 2 while remaining within the safety of Layer 1.

-When using WSC, a smart contract is deployed on Milkomeda's Layer 2, bound to the user's specific Layer 1 address.
-This smart contract serves as an account abstraction, possessing a balance, a nonce, and the ability to execute signed transactions on behalf of the user.
+When using WSC, a smart contract is deployed on Milkomeda's Layer 2, bound to the user's specific Layer 1 address and serves as an account abstraction, possessing a balance, a nonce, and the ability to execute signed transactions on behalf of the user.

 Users can connect to DApps that support WSC using their Cardano wallets, which will generate an EVM address for them.
 Unlike an Externally Owned Account (EOA), this address doesn't require users to manage private keys.
 Instead, users can create transactions on Layer 2 and sign them using their Layer 1 account.